Dreams Unlimited Travel

 DO I NEED AN ELECTRICAL CONVERTER?

 All stateroom outlets are 110V/60Hz.
 Standard U.S. electrical appliances will work on board.
-There's a hair dryer in every stateroom bathroom.
+There's a hair dryer in every stateroom.

 WHAT CAN WE BUY?